beowulfey/pylinnaeo/README.md

 #### Nice.
 What's it look like?

-Here is a screenshot as of May 31, 2020:
+Here is a screenshot as of Jun 3, 2020:

 ![screenshot](linnaeo/resources/images/tt-example.png "Title")